ChristianBirchler/ticket-tagger-analysis/README.md

 software can be referenced and compared to the results of similar software.
 All results represent the evaluatlion metrics of a 10-Fold [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 More specifically, the F-Score is the main metric that is compared in this project.

+## Experimental Design

-RQ1: To what extent can we increase Performance?
+>*RQ1*: To what extent can we increase Performance?

-RQ2: Which tools and changes have the biggest positive impact?
+>*RQ2*: Which tools and changes have the biggest positive impact?

-Task Overview:
+Tasks Overview:

-* Extend the the original studys
+* Extend the original study
     * Extend the original data set with another balanced real world data set
         * [Extract Issues Data](./scripts/README.md)
         * [Pandas Data Set](./datasets/README.md)